-The principle responsibility of the Residence Directors is to ensure that students have a safe and emotionally secure living environment which supports the educational goals of Simon’s Rock.
-Each staff member is expected to work both independently and collaboratively as part of the Campus Life team.
+The principle responsibility of the Residence Director is to ensure that students have a safe and emotionally secure living environment which supports the educational goals of Simon’s Rock.
+Each staff member is expected to work both independently and collaboratively as part of the Residence Life team.
 Specific tasks include:

-- Helping to resolve and mediate conflict between students in your residence hall
+- Helping to resolve and mediate conflict between students in the residence halls

 - Upholding the standards of conduct as outlined in the Student Handbook